Cogment Core Concepts Guide¶

 Using one of Cogment's SDKs Actors can be implemented as functions handling the integration between a decision-making Actor (software agent or Human) and the Trial.
 This function performs the following tasks during the Trial:

 - Receive Observations and do Actions in response, for example vectorizing the retrieved observation, feeding it to a neural network and converting its output to an Action.

 - Receive Rewards, for example using them to update a neural network.

 Please note that rewards can also be retrieved after the fact using an activity logger.

 Beyond the core services described above, a Cogment deployment can include these additional ones:

 - Pre trial hooks can be used to dynamically setup Trials from a given configuration, for example changing the number of Actors or pointing to other Environment or Actor implementations.

-- Activity Logger can be used to listen to the activity during a trial (actions, observations, rewards, messages), for example, to do store these data in order to do offline training of AI agents.
+- Activity Logger can be used to listen to the activity during a trial (actions, observations, rewards, messages) in order to, for example, store these data for the offline training of AI agents.